 44. Who is liable if a person's SSN is leaked while using autonomous vehicle services?

-45. If there is any trace of a cyber attack by hijacking sensor inputs/values, who would be held liable for a possible accidental event?
+45. If there is any trace of a cyber attack by hijacking sensor inputs/values, who might be held liable in the event of a breach?

-46. Is there any state law that assigns liability of a car accident to the manufacturer of the car or any other third party involved?
+46. Is there any state law that assigns liability for a car accident to the manufacturer of the car or any other third party involved?

 47. Which states have product liability laws that apply to the context of autonomous vehicles?

-48. What are some state laws in regards to autonomous vehicles?
+48. What are some state law provisions that address autonomous vehicles?

-49. What is meant by liability in autonomous vehicle operations?
+49. How is the term “liability” used in autonomous vehicle operations?

 50. Who might be liable if a passenger’s credit card details were accessed without authorization while using services from an autonomous vehicle?